 The purpose of the SDSU Extension Master Gardener (EMG) program is to provide current, research-based, consumer horticulture information and education to the citizens of South Dakota through SDSU Extension Master Gardener projects and services.

-SDSU Extension hosts Master Gardener Training annually in several locations throughout the state of South Dakota.
-Master gardener training is an eight week course and is offered in three locations in 2017: Sioux Falls, Aberdeen, and Spearfish.
+SDSU Extension hosts Master Gardener Training annually throughout the state of South Dakota during the summer months.
+Master Gardener training is an eight-week course and is offered at three locations throughout the state.

 SDSU Extension Master Gardener Clubs come together to provide services and education to communities across the state.
 This article features a snapshot of some of the programs that have been offered over the last 8-12 months.